 The League of Women Voters of Oregon believes in putting our best democracy foot forward.
-We know that we deserve the best possible government and we invest the energy to achieve it.
-Oregon led the fight for direct election of Senators to Congress, pioneered vote-by-mail and has one of the nation’s most engaged citizenry.
-Now it is time for Oregon to reform it’s redistricting process.
+We know that we deserve the best possible government, and that we should invest the energy to achieve it.